uchicago-cs/cmsc22000/website/project/issue-pr-grading.rst

 descriptive summary, updates on the progress of the pull request (especially since changes may need to be done based on the code reviews), and a closing statement.
 The assignees for the pull request must be everyone who contributed to the code that is being merged.
-If a pull request is approved, all assignees and reviewers will receive the points for that pull request.

-Before a pull request is approved, the marge being merged must be "up to date" with ``dev``, meaning that any changes that happened in ``dev`` while the pull request was being reviewed must be merged into the pull request's branch.
+Before a pull request is approved, the merge being merged must be "up to date" with ``dev``, meaning that any changes that happened in ``dev`` while the pull request was being reviewed must be merged into the pull request's branch.
 It is sometimes not uncommon for